Encharted Cook

 • Heavy Cream - Heavy cream is the magic that makes these potatoes extra rich and creamy.

 • Salted Butter - A good amount of salted butter is essential for creamy, delicious potatoes.
 I mix a specific amount of melted butter into the potatoes when they are mashed and you can add more to top the mashed potatoes when they are served.
+Don't miss my post on How to Measure Butter for a quick way to measure butter.

 • Black Pepper - Freshly ground black pepper is flowery and spicy and pairs well with potatoes.